Is a failing ball valve about to cause an unplanned shutdown at your plant?

 These five signs often point back to one root cause: the valve specified for the job was incorrect from the very beginning.

-We help you select the correct valve, ensuring it meets key industry standards like API 608 and ASME B16.34, and complies with local DOSH regulations.
+We help you select the correct valve, ensuring it meets key industry standards like API 608:2021 (metal ball valves — flanged, threaded, and welding ends) and ASME B16.34:2020 (valves — flanged, threaded, and welding end), and complies with local DOSH regulations.